fomantic/Fomantic-UI/src/README.md

 ### Built-In Tools

-From the Semantic directory you can setup gulp to build Semantic by running.
+From the Fomantic directory you can setup gulp to build Fomantic by running.

 ```bash
 npm install
 ```

-Semantic will automatically configure itself using a `post-install` script built into the package.
+Fomantic will automatically configure itself using a `post-install` script built into the package.

 After set-up can use gulp to build your project's css: